tdwg/tcs2/docs/tcs-terms.md

 <https://www.jstor.org/stable/25078744> a bibo:AcademicArticle ;
     dcterms:bibliographicCitation "Franz, Nico M.; O`Brien, Charles W. (2001).
-Revision and Phylogeny of Perelleschus (Coleoptera: Curculionidae) with Notes on Its Association with Carludovica (Cyclanthaceae).
+Revision and phylogeny of Perelleschus (Coleoptera: Curculionidae) with notes on its Association with Carludovica (Cyclanthaceae).
 Transactions of the American Entomological Society 127(2):
             255-287" .